joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_superstition_in_observances/prologue.md

 (2) Of observances for causing alterations in certain bodies;
 (3) Of observances practiced in fortune-telling;
 (4) Of wearing sacred words at the neck.

+* Whether It Be Unlawful To Practice The Observances Of The Magic Art?
+* Whether Observances Directed To The Alteration Of Bodies, As For The Purpose Of Acquiring Health Or The Like, Are Unlawful?
+* Whether Observances Directed To The Purpose Of Fortune-telling Are Unlawful?
+* Whether It Is Unlawful To Wear Divine Words At The Neck?